 Delivery driver servicing Campus Federal ATM robbed at gunpoint

-BATON ROUGE - A truck servicing an ATM at the Campus Federal along Siegen Lane was robbed at gunpoint on Tuesday.
+ST. GEORGE - A truck servicing an ATM at the Campus Federal along Siegen Lane was robbed at gunpoint on Tuesday.

 The credit union said the robbery happened in the drive-thru lane outside the building, which is along Siegen near Cloverland Avenue.